 Lucky for us, the show was filmed right here in Austin and there’s a certain amount of pride that comes along with that.
 We’re also lucky that some of the filming locations still exist (though many have sadly disappeared).

-Speaking of your favorite episodes, it may have been a while since you’ve watched the series.
+It may have been a while since you’ve watched the series.
 After all, it’s been off the air for eight years.
 Though it seems like just yesterday, ammiright?

 Here’s a quick reminder of how Friday Night Lights was and still is pure magic.